Incredible Animal Journeys

 Plimsoll Productions · National Geographic · Disney+ · Hulu

-Drone operator on Episode 1 — Chasing the African Rains — of Incredible Animal Journeys, the Plimsoll Productions migration series for National Geographic / Disney+, narrated by Jeremy Renner.
+Drone, long-lens and specialist-camera contributor on Episode 1 — Chasing the African Rains — of Incredible Animal Journeys, the Plimsoll Productions migration series for National Geographic / Disney+, narrated by Jeremy Renner.

 PetaPixel’s behind-the-scenes feature on the series included a credited shot of the drone unit on location: